ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 ### **[2-mosaic-vertical-label-advanced.lua](https://github.com/ReaLx3m/KOReader-AI-Slop-User-Patches/blob/main/2-mosaic-vertical-label-advanced.lua)**

 If the simplicity of 2-mosaic-vertical-label-left.lua isnt enough for you, then go for this one.
-Added Settings sub-menu to the filing-cabinet icon menu on the top bar.
+Added Settings sub-menu(AI Slop Settings) to the filing-cabinet icon menu on the top bar.
 - Position left or right
 - Text direction bottom to top or top to bottom
 - Label text pulled from filename or metadata.
 Metadata options are Title, Author-Title and Title-Author.